A Thurston compactification of the space of stability conditions: Background

+Moreover, it follows that if \(x\) is an indecomposable object in a \(d\)-Calabi--Yau category such that the \(\k\)-vector space \(\gradedHom(x,x)\) is two-dimensional, then \(x\) is automatically a \(d\)-spherical object of \(\mathcal{C}\).

+There is also a notion of a \emph{strongly} \(d\)-Calabi--Yau category, in which the pairing corresponding to the functorial isomorphism~\eqref{eqn:dcyiso} is required to be anti-symmetric (see~\cite{kel:08}).
+The categories we study in the later part of the paper are strongly \(d\)-Calabi--Yau.

-The indecomposable projective modules $P_i$ are \emph{spherical} in the sense of~\cite[Definition 2.9]{sei.tho:01}.
-In particular, $\Hom^*(x,x) \cong \k[t]/t^2$ as a graded $\k$-algebra.
-Any spherical object $x$ gives rise to an autoequivalence $\sigma_x \from \mathcal C_\Gamma \to \mathcal C_\Gamma$ called the \emph{spherical twist} in $x$ (see~\cite{sei.tho:01}).
-The twists in the $P_i$ satisfy the defining relations of the Artin--Tits braid group $B_\Gamma$ associated to $\Gamma$.
-That is,
+Assume that \(\mathcal{C}\) admits a dg-enhancement.
+This is true, for instance, if \(\mathcal{C}\) is algebraic in the sense of~\cite{kel:06} or enhanced in the sense of~\cite{bon.kap:91}, and will hold in all the examples we consider.
+Fix a dg-enhancement on \(\mathcal{C}\), which guarantees that \(\mathcal{C}\) has functorial cones.
+Then any spherical object $x$ gives rise to an autoequivalence $\sigma_x \from \mathcal C \to \mathcal C$ called the \emph{spherical twist} in $x$ (see~\cite[\S 2.2]{sei.tho:01}).
+For \(y \in \mathcal{C}\), the object \(\sigma_x(y)\) is defined to be the cone of the evaluation map